Afghan war’s end quiets chaplain’s litany of funeral prayers | WTOP

 “We don’t talk about closure anymore,” he says.
 “That’s always going to be with you.”

-The grief ripples and workers here have been left bawling, or in search of new professions.
-A handful of times, a mortuary staffer has died by suicide or suffered through an attempt.
+The work can bring some of the steeliest to crumble.
+He’s seen drivers who transported families of the dead bawling and embalmers who reached their breaking point and found a new profession.
+A handful of times over the years, a mortuary staffer has died by suicide or suffered through an attempt.

-“You can’t focus on the horror,” Sparks says.
+“You can’t focus on the horror,” he says.
 “You can’t focus on that all of the time and survive.”

+Images of the most gruesome remains are still in his mind and dreams of dying soldiers have stirred him.
+He insists he’s not haunted by the visions and says his counselor tells him he’s healthily processing it.

+Sparks never expected to be here this long.
+On 9/11, he thought he’d be deployed a month.
+Even once he resigned his church post, he wasn’t sure this is something he’d be doing for years.

-After two decades of it, though, it’s finally ending.
-America’s longest war is nearly over.
-The last of 2,312 U.S. military deaths may already have been recorded.
-Bases are emptying and troops are heading home.
+The frenzy of the war’s darkest days has now passed.
+The last of 2,312 U.S. military deaths may already have been recorded in the Afghan war.
+American bases in Afghanistan have emptied out.
+Troops are heading home.

-Sparks passed the military’s mandatory retirement age years ago but continued on as a civilian.
-Now, with fewer bodies to autopsy, mournful families to host and prayers to write, it feels like the right time for him to walk away for good.
-He will retire later this year as the 20th anniversary of 9/11, the day that brought him here, comes.
+Today, the transfer vans are idle in the loading dock; the gurneys are unused inside.
+On a file cabinet outside the autopsy room, a sign says “Make Good From the Bad,” and through the door, the 10 bays are empty.
+There are no families to host, no uniforms to prepare, no prayers to write.

-He says he won’t look back in sadness at his time here.
-For all the loss, all the torn families, all the weight of this work, he has found constant reasons to be hopeful as he walked with the grieving and stood with the dead.
+Sparks doesn’t look back in sadness at his years here.
+As he walked with the grieving and stood with the dead, he found constant reminders of hope.

 “It’s in those moments,” he says, “that the presence of God is most real to me.”